tenzindorji/basic_linux/README.md

 ```
 # hardlinks and softlinks:

+hardlinks:

-hardlinks is another name for a file and it cannot be used for directories and filesystem.
+Is another name for a file and it cannot be used for directories and filesystem.
 Its inode address remains same.
 Even original file is deleted, hardlink still points to same inode address and can open the content.
 Changes to the file content is reflected to all hardlinks.
 File is only deleted once all the hardlinks are deleted